 Background & Scope

-All policies below are based on guidance from the Centers for Disease Control, Pennsylvania Department of Education, New Jersey Department of Education, and the Children’s Hospital of Philadelphia for the 2020-21 school year.
-Mastery is currently awaiting updated guidance from the CDC and state and local authorities for needed safety measures in school year 2021-22.
+All policies below are based on guidance from the Centers for Disease Control, Pennsylvania Department of Education, New Jersey Department of Education, and the Children’s Hospital of Philadelphia for the 2021-2022 school year.
+Mastery will continue to update these policies as public health guidance evolves.

 Where there has been any gray area identified in the aforementioned policies, the working group has elected to lean toward more rigorous policy in the best interest of safety.
 For more information call 215-866-9000.